 How to Flavour and Colour your Pasta Dough?

 Yellow/ Orange: Turmeric.
-Simply add 1/2 teaspoon of ground turmeric per 200g flour and make the pasta dough as usual.
-This will create a nice pastel yellow coloured pasta.
+Simply add ½ teaspoon of ground turmeric per 200g flour and make the pasta dough as usual.
+This will create a nice pastel yellow-coloured pasta.

 The video below shows how we make a simple semolina pasta dough and then use it for five different pasta shapes.
-None of them requires a pasta roller and most can be made using things you have at home.
+None of them requires a pasta machine and most can be made using things you have at home.
 Or simply your hands!

 - Cavatelli: Cavatelli means ‘little hollows’ in Italian.
 Perfect little pasta shape that can be made with nothing else but your hands.
-The grove in the middle is great for picking up the sauce.
+The grove in the middle is great for picking up the yummy sauce.